vyjith/Apache-wordpress-centos/README.md

-# Installing wordpress using ansible on cetnos
+# Installing wordpress using ansible on cetos 7

 # **Description**
 --------------------------------------------------